vic-cintra/vic-cintra-ASCIItoHexorBinary/README.txt

 Spring 2022
 Hex and binary converter

 This project can take any text, in this case Winston Churchill's speech, and convert it into binary or hex.
+It was coded in terminal using vim and an ssh.

 This project contains a Makefile, an include.txt file (Winston Churchill's speech), an xed.cpp file (source code), and a README.txt file.